trinodb/trino/docs/src/main/sphinx/connector/kafka.md

 - `json` - Kafka message is parsed as JSON, and JSON fields are mapped to table columns.
 - `avro` - Kafka message is parsed based on an Avro schema, and Avro fields are mapped to table columns.
 - `protobuf` - Kafka message is parsed based on a Protobuf schema, and Protobuf fields are mapped to table columns.
+- `kafka` - Kafka key is encoded in the table name.

 :::{note}
 If no table definition file exists for a table, the `dummy` decoder is used,